Our clinics & Specialists

 The Friday-Saturday-Sunday buffet is popular and single meals in weekdays and course menus are constantly catching popularity.
 Vegerarian menus are separately prepared as well.

 Usmania is an Indian restaurant where the owner, servers, and the kitchen are all authentic Indian and Paki.
 As soon as you enter the door, you are likely to be tricked in the exotic flavors full of the place and you cannot tell if you’re in Korea or in India.
 That is possibly the reason why the place is crowded with foreigners and Korean customers that are in love with Indian cuisines.
 Curry is their strength and their various kinds of authentic cooking methods are widely loved these days.
-On weekends including Fridays, the buffet is on and you are offered to fulfill yourself with extreme satiety over all their menus.
+On weekends including Fridays, the buffet is on and you are ordered to induldge in all menus.
 The Lunch Specials during weekdays are a must-see as well.

 The menu has varieties of curry, nan, rice and salad at affordable price range.
-Since the Indian feel interior attracts many of both Indian customers in nostalgia and Korean people in seeking to experience the new colour, a reservation can be a good idea.
+Since the Indian feel interior attracts many of both Indian customers in nostalgia and Korean people interested in experiencing a different culture.
+Because of the popularity, reservations are encouraged.

 Little India is an Indian restaurant managed by Paki brothers and visited by many local Koreans that are seeking to have the famous Indian curry.